-Use this Sunday school lesson to help children understand that God is eternal–and always has been.
+Use this Sunday school lesson: Who Made God? to help children understand that God is eternal–and always has been.

 Theme: God has always been here and always will be.
 Bible Reference: Genesis 1:1-2; Isaiah 43:10b; Revelation 1:8 Simple Supplies: You’ll need a Bible, alphabet cards from A to Z, and both old and new pennies.

 Ask: Who’s the oldest person you know?
 What’s the oldest object you own?
 Allow children to respond.

 Say: Genesis 1:1-2 says, “In the beginning God created the heavens and the earth.
 Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.”
 When do you think the beginning was?

 Hold up an old penny (the older the better).
 Ask: How old do you think this penny is?

 Read the year on the penny to the children.
 Say: Name some things you know of that are older than this penny.

 Have children each turn to someone and share their ages.
 Ask: How old do you think I am?
 If you’re willing, share your age.

 Ask: How old do you think God is?